OpenNebula/docs/source/management_and_operations/network_management/vrouter.rst

 The Virtual Networks connected to the VR machines can be modified with the attach/detach actions.

-In :ref:`Sunstone UI Interface <fireedge_sunstone>` the actions can be found in the Virtual Router's main information panel, in the networks table.
-The options to add a new Virtual Network are the same that were explained for the creation wizard, see previous section.
+In the :ref:`Sunstone GUI <fireedge_sunstone>` the actions can be found in the Virtual Router’s main information panel, in the networks table.
+The options to add a new Virtual Network are the same as for the creation wizard, see previous section.

 |sunstone_vrouter|